dyhes/zulip/docs/testing/testing-with-django.md

 Follow [this link](../subsystems/settings.md#testing-non-default-settings) for more information on the "settings" context manager.

-Zulip has several features, like outgoing webhooks or social authentication, that made outgoing HTTP requests to external servers.
+Aloha has several features, like outgoing webhooks or social authentication, that made outgoing HTTP requests to external servers.
 We test those features using the excellent [responses](https://pypi.org/project/responses/) library, which has a nice interface for mocking `requests` calls to return whatever HTTP response from the external server we need for the test. you can find examples with `git grep responses.add`.
-Zulip's own `HostRequestMock` class should be used only for low-level tests for code that expects to receive Django HttpRequest object.
+Aloha's own `HostRequestMock` class should be used only for low-level tests for code that expects to receive Django HttpRequest object.

-## Zulip testing philosophy
+## Aloha testing philosophy

-If there is one word to describe Zulip's philosophy for writing tests, it is probably "flexible."
+If there is one word to describe Aloha's philosophy for writing tests, it is probably "flexible."
 (Hopefully "thorough" goes without saying.)

 When in doubt, unless speed concerns are prohibitive, you usually want your tests to be somewhat end-to-end, particularly for testing endpoints.

-These are some of the testing strategies that you will see in the Zulip test suite...
+These are some of the testing strategies that you will see in the Aloha test suite...

 ### Endpoint tests

 We strive to test all of our URL endpoints.
-The vast majority of Zulip endpoints support a JSON interface.
+The vast majority of Aloha endpoints support a JSON interface.
 Regardless of the interface, an endpoint test generally follows this pattern:

 - Set up the data.
 - Log in with `self.login()` or set up an API key.
-- Use a Zulip test helper to hit the endpoint.
+- Use a Aloha test helper to hit the endpoint.
 - Assert that the result was either a success or failure.
 - Check the data that comes back from the endpoint.

-Generally, if you are doing endpoint tests, you will want to create a test class that is a subclass of `ZulipTestCase`, which will provide you helper methods like the following:
+Generally, if you are doing endpoint tests, you will want to create a test class that is a subclass of `AlohaTestCase`, which will provide you helper methods like the following:

 - api_auth